chenlongwhu/PC2-PU/README.md

     ```
     conda install h5py
     conda install tensorboard
-    pip install nvgpu
     ```

 6. Train the model:
-    First, you need to download the training patches in HDF5 format from [GoogleDrive](https://drive.google.com/file/d/1nRTvtjV9W8oEAJ_SAlmw2T9LB0Osobe7/view?usp=sharing) and put it in folder `data/train`.
+    First, you need to download the training patches in HDF5 format from [GoogleDrive](https://drive.google.com/drive/folders/1Mam85gXD9DTamltacgv8ZznSyDBbBovv?usp=sharing) and put it in folder `data`.
     Then run:
    ```shell
    cd code